Entry of women to Sabarimala: Arguments against the entry of women

 According to one argument against the entry of women, the prohibition of female worshipers is traditional.
 Acharya Yugbhushan Suri Maharaj, a Jain acharya, has said that women's entry is a religious issue connected to fundamental rights.
 Commenting on the Sabarimala debate, he said, "Whether it is Sabarimala or Jharkhand's Shikharji, the agitations are for sanctity...Religion talks about inner belief and sanctity.
 This should be respected.
 I am not against the judiciary or the Supreme Court, but they should not overlook the belief of the people."
+In April 2026, Jainacharya published an article in Law Beat titled "The Unfinished Decolonization: A Power the State Was Never Given," arguing that the Indian State never received a legitimate transfer of authority over the internal governance of Indian religions, as the British Crown held no such spiritual jurisdiction to convey to the Constituent Assembly.

 Yoga guru Ravi Shankar also supported the traditional prohibition of women.
 Others argue that allowing women to enter would disrespect the male deity.
 J. Sai Deepak, the lawyer representing two women's groups and a devotee sangam in the Supreme Court case, has argued that the deity Ayyappan should be regarded as a person, giving him the constitutional right to privacy under Article 21.
 When women and girls of reproductive age visit him against his will, the argument follows, it violates Ayyappan's privacy.
 Some Hindu women believe that Ayyappan himself placed restrictions on women entering the temple because he wanted to be celibate, and the presence of women would distract him from this cause.

 A few reporters have pointed out that gender segregation exists in other Hindu temples.
 Some prominent temples also restrict men's entry.
 For example, the Brahma temple in Pushkar prevents married men from entering the inner sanctum.
 Other temples prevent men from entering on certain days.